noted-eip/web/WISHLIST.md

 # Groups Wishlist

+- Review all files and encapsulate
+- Skeleton library
+- All group operations should changeGroup on fail

+# Future

 - Manage invites
 - Leave group
 - Upon failure of fetching group, fetch user workspace
-- Cache queries and update keys on mutation
-- Skeleton library
-- All group operations should changeGroup on fail